-- Ngāti Apa Investments Ltd has achieved an extremely good result for the past 12 months and are now looking at opportunities to expand our base into direct investments. - Butch and I signed a three year deal as part of a Collective with 9 other iwi and Sealord, to package our off-shore ACE.
-Fishing returns generally continue to be low (especially when compared with the returns of 10 or so years ago) however this has already given us a significantly better return for our quota. - Butch has also signed agreements for our in-shore ACE and for our Crayfish which will again improve our returns on these species over the next two years and beyond. - Butch has been our negotiator for the settlement of new Waterspace in Marlborough and Tasman, and on 23rd July he and I were in Parliament, with other Te Tau Ihu iwi, to sign a Settlement Deed that will be worth several million dollars to the iwi and was a job extremely well done.
+- Ngāti Apa Investments Ltd has achieved an extremely good result for the past 12 months and are now looking at opportunities to expand our base in to direct investments. - Butch and I have signed a three year deal as part of a Collective with 9 other Iwi and Sealord, to package our off-shore ACE.
+Fishing returns generally continue to be low (especially when compared with the returns of 10 or so years ago) however this has already given us a significantly better return for our quota. - Butch has also signed agreements for our in-shore ACE with Ngāti Kuia, and for our Crayfish with Port Nicholson Fisheries, which will again improve our returns on these species over the next two years and beyond.

+• Butch has been our negotiator for the settlement of Waterspace in Marlborough, and on 23rd July he and I were in Parliament, with the other Te Tau Ihu iwi, to sign a Settlement Deed for that space.
+That will be worth several million dollars to the iwi and was a job extremely well done.

-You will recall from previous years, that we had struggled to engage with our southern neighbour Ngāti Waewae in any sort of meaningful way, to gain an acknowledgement of our historical presence and existence in the Kawatiri region.
-I am pleased to report that the situation has now changed, and we are on the verge of signing two protocols with them.
-One, a Tangata Tiaki/Kaitiaki protocol, for the appointment of two Kaitiaki in Westport, for the issuance of fishing permits in Kawatiri.
-The second covering the Accidental discovery of taonga in Kawitiri, where we will be consulted in the event of future findings.
+You will recall from previous years and information hui etc, that we had been struggling to engage with our southern neighbour Ngāti Waewae in any sort of meaningful way, to gain an acknowledgement of our historical presence and existence in the Kawatiri region.
+I am pleased to report that the situation has now changed, and we are about to sign two protocols with them, one a Tangata Tiaki/Kaitiaki protocol for the appointment of two Kaitiaki in Westport for the issuance of fishing permits in Kawatiri, and the second covering the Accidental recovery of taonga in Kawitiri, where we will be consulted in the event of future findings.

-My Ngāti Waewae counterpart and I have held meetings In Kawatiri to start assessing options for the housing of the taonga recovered from the Archaeological digs at Carters Beach (10,000+pieces).
-Hui will now be scheduled, the first being a whakapapa hui at Arahura, where we will also formally sign the protocols.
-We also co-participate with them in a Te Putahitanga initiative in Westport and our representative Barbara Greer is now part of that management group.
+My Ngāti Waewae counterpart and I have recently held meetings In Kawatiri to start assessing options for the housing of the taonga recovered from the Archaeological digs at Carters Beach (10,000+ pieces).
+We have also been invited to co-participate with them in a Te Putahitanga initiative in Westport, and our representative Barbara Greer is now part of that management group.